gambogi/sdemos.com/posts/overlays.markdown

 published: January 16, 2016
 ---

-Gentoo makes it really easy for anybody to install custom packages using Portage.
+Gentoo makes it really easy for anybody to install custom packages usinglkjdalfkjasdf;
+Portage.
 However, they (obviously) keep the official Portage tree under tight controls.
 So, how do you add custom packages to the list of packages that Portage knows about?
 The solution is overlays!